WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter10).md

 ### Definitions

-1.Externality-- the uncompensated impact of one person's actions on the well-being of a bystander
+1. Externality-- the uncompensated impact of one person's actions on the well-being of a bystander

-2.Internalizing the externality-- altering incentives so that people take into account the external effects of their actions
+2. Internalizing the externality-- altering incentives so that people take into account the external effects of their actions

-3.Corrective taxes-- a tax designed to induce private decision makers to take into account the social costs that arise from a negative externality
+3. Corrective taxes-- a tax designed to induce private decision makers to take into account the social costs that arise from a negative externality

-4.Coase theorem-- the proposition that if private parties can bargain without cost over the allocation of resources, they can solve the problem of externalities on their own
+4. Coase theorem-- the proposition that if private parties can bargain without cost over the allocation of resources, they can solve the problem of externalities on their own

-5.Transaction costs-- the costs that parties incur during the process of agreeing to and following through on a bargain
+5. Transaction costs-- the costs that parties incur during the process of agreeing to and following through on a bargain

 ### Review